codewit-us/codewit.us/ROADMAP.md

 - **Functionality**:
   - The User Management page is supposed to allow **admin** users to promote other users to admins as well
   - URL is also hidden if the user is not an admin or is not signed in.

+## Dashboard
+- **Location**: `codewit/client/src/pages/Dashboard.tsx`.
+- **Functionality**:
+  - This page is for Teacher's only to view their current classes Progress
+  - Currently WIP, since we don't have any progress checkers, but we also need a middleware to check if a user is an instructor, since it's currently an Admin locked page.

 ## Back-end